 Opinion has been divided over the rebrand, with some people asking where the ‘channel 4 logo’ has gone… when it’s right in front of them…

 Martin Klimas is a German photographer best known for his work photographing exploding objects at high speed.
 For his 2013 series featuring flowers, Klimas first soaked them in liquid nitrogen to ensure the petals were frozen and then blasted them from behind with an air gun – resulting in dazzling bursts of colour.

 Mental health branding

-Exploring the theme of mental health, and the role of design within this sector, I looked at three brands and how they have used a theme of fragmentation as a visual representation of the subject matter.
+Exploring the theme of mental health, and the role of design within this sector, we looked at three brands and how they have used a theme of fragmentation as a visual representation of the subject matter.

 Reflecting the “tension and distorted reality which the state of anxiety can lead to.”

-Anxiety Awareness have used a fragmented pattern to express the idea of anxiety.
+Anxiety Awareness has used a fragmented pattern to express the idea of anxiety.
 It certainly does the job of making me feel anxious (which is perhaps the intention) however, I can’t help but feel that a subject of this gravitas deserves to be treated with more a little more sensitivity.

 Race against Dementia

 Using a similar idea the deliberate fragments in the D represent a shift in memory, a visual device which is carried through various touch points across the brand, creating a memorable and disruptive mark.
 Tonally, the messaging is centered.